I am an Arab-Jew born and raised in Haifa Israel. I am a writer, poet, activist, author and editor now based in Berlin Germany.

-My writing is diverse and includes six poetry books, plays, newspaper and articles, art exhibition content, short stories and more.
+My writing is diverse and eclectic.
+It includes poetry, plays, newspaper and articles, art exhibition content, short stories and more.

 My works have been translated to six languages, including a recent German translation that is scheduled to be published by AphorismA Verlag this year (2019): “Gedicte.
 Texte zwischen Bagdad, Haifa und Berlin”.
 My first book of articles “An eruption from the east: Re visiting the emergence of the Mizrahi artistic explosion and it's imprint on the Israeli cultural narrative 2006-2019“ will be published by “Iton 77” publishers in Israel (2020).